CosmiQuantum/QICK_Qubit_LabSuite/README.md

 # QICK_Qubit_LabSuite

-The qubit analysis and data acquisition codebase for the CosmiQuantum group at Fermilab.
+The qubit analysis and data acquisition codebase for the CosmiQuantum group at Fermilab using the [QICK](https://github.com/openquantumhardware/qick) open source qubit controller.
 Specifically for qubit operations at the NEXUS and QUIET cryogenic facilities.

 Custodians:
 - Olivia Seidel (UT Arlington)